Consider the Raven Week One

 3. The Raven does not have a “storeroom” or barn as they do not need to stockpile or store anything

-4. In spite of all these realities… the Raven’s needs are cared for by God.
+4. In spite of all these realities… Jesus claims that the Raven’s needs are cared for by God.

 Jesus goes on to talk about several other critical truths:

-The Raven, on any given day, may come across some roadkill and be satisfied at that moment…Yet the next day when the Raven returns, his provision is gone, perhaps taken by another creature…So the Raven begins its search again, designed by God to instinctually not plant, not harvest, not store up anything for its satisfaction.
-Instead, Jesus is saying that the Raven shows us how to live freely- knowing and trusting that he will find everything he needs that day to survive.
+raven was having lunch with it.
+The next day, as I ran by, the rabbit was gone.
+This is what I thought about: The Raven, on any given day, may come across some roadkill and be satisfied at that moment…Yet the next day when the Raven returns, his provision is gone, perhaps taken by another creature…So, the Raven begins its search again, designed by God to instinctually not plant, not harvest, not store up anything for its satisfaction.
+Instead, Jesus is making a point, that the Raven shows us how to live freely- knowing and trusting that he will find everything he needs that day to survive.

 Jesus knew that the Raven is unclean, that his appetite is rarely satisfied, that he is an incredible problem solver and self-reliant, yet can have an existence that can be difficult.
 In this sense, we are the same.
 Jesus is essentially saying, “I’m aware of everything these creatures need, and I care for them.
 So Ravens never worry.
 The Raven lives in freedom; not freedom from struggle – but rather, freedom in spite of struggle.”